JonathanDaflon/pipeline/README.md

 # pipeline
-A python pipeline using GitHub Actions
+A pipeline using GitHub Actions